pkhetland/BioSim_G03_Anders_Petter/problem_and_requirements.md

 ### 1. Implement `Herbivore class` and `Highland class`
 - Create a minimum viable implementation of two classes to prepare for step 2.
+- Start by writing tests for both classes, then writing the classes.
 - *For `Herbivore`*:
     - Define variables: `age`, `weight` to use in `Fitness Function`.
     - For `weight` we need a function returning Gaussian distributed